mobilecoinofficial/grapevine/README.md

 ### HTTP interface?

-If you need an HTTP interface, it is recommended to use `go-grpc-gateway`, build it against the `bomb.proto`, and deploy it alongside this service.
+If you need an HTTP interface, it is recommended to use `go-grpc-gateway`, build it against the `grapevine.proto`, and deploy it alongside this service.

 ## Contributing